twofingerrightclick/svdoever.github.io/src/WIP/Sitecore_93_SXA_Cheatsheet.md

   - reusable over multiple rendering instances on multiple pages
   - supports personalization and A/B testing

-New rendering can be created in multiple ways:
+New rendering can be created in two ways:
-- On `/sitecore/Layout/Renderings/<layer>/<module>` select `Insert > Component` to start a wizard to create a new component (no further details - a lot of manual configuration)
+1. On `/sitecore/Layout/Renderings/<layer>/<module>` select `Insert > Component` to start a wizard to create a new component (*no further details - a lot of manual configuration*)
-- Clone an existing rendering - preferred approach, and described below
+2. Clone an existing rendering - preferred approach, and described below

+#### Clone a rendering
-- **Rendering Parameters & Data Source**: clone the **Promo** rendering `/sitecore/layout/Renderings/Feature/Experience Accelerator/Page Content/Promo` using `Scripts > Clone Rendering`
+If you need a rendering with **Rendering Parameters & Data Source**:

+* clone the **Promo** rendering `/sitecore/layout/Renderings/Feature/Experience Accelerator/Page Content/Promo` using `Scripts > Clone Rendering`

-- **Rendering Parameters** only: clone the **Page Content** rendering `/sitecore/layout/Renderings/Feature/Experience Accelerator/Page Content/Page Content` using `Scripts > Clone Rendering`
+If you need a rendering with **Rendering Parameters** only:

+* clone the **Page Content** rendering `/sitecore/layout/Renderings/Feature/Experience Accelerator/Page Content/Page Content` using `Scripts > Clone Rendering`

-Make the following selections:
+In the **Clone rendering** wizard make the following selections:

 **GENERAL tab:**
 - New rendering name: `<rendering>`